A Perrrrfectly Wonderful Tapestry Crochet Kitty Bag

 The base of this cute little bag is crocheted first, then since the diameter of the base is not increased, the edges spiral upwards to form the sides.
 For more information about tapestry crochet, please look at www.tapestrycrochet.com

-Hook: steel crochet hook size 0 or aluminum hook size D/3 (3.25 mm.) or the size that will give an acceptable gauge
+Hook: steel crochet hook size 0 or aluminum hook size D/3 (3.25 mm.) or a smaller hook size if using a thinner fiber

 Round 1: Starting with the denim thread, make a slip knot (leaving a 5-inch tail), then chain 39 stitches.
 Starting with the second chain, SC 37 stitches.
 SC 4 stitches into the last chain for a total of 41 stitches.
 Continue to SC using the new top of the chain until you come around to the first stitch, carrying the tail as you go.
 SC 3 stitches into the last stitch.
 This round should have a total of 80 stitches.
 This piece is worked as a spiral, not in concentric rings, so do not turn or join.